michaelmacinnis/oh/README.md

 ## Installing

-Until Go 1.5 is released, building oh requires installing Go from source, after switching to the master (development) branch.
+Until Go 1.5 is released, building oh requires building Go from source, after switching to the master (development) branch.
 For instructions on how to do this see:
 [Installing Go from source](http://golang.org/doc/install/source)